valderpan/websit/content/authors/admin/_index.md

 superuser: true

 # Role/position/tagline
-role: FAFU-CGB , graduate student of Bioinformatics
+role: Graduate student of Bioinformatics

 # Organizations/Affiliations to show in About widget
 organizations: